Skip to content

 One of my heroes is Loret Miller Ruppe, who reminded us that being at peace is not just the absence of war.

-Peace and independence are exactly what Ndeye sought when she chased down Trees for the Future (TREES) Technician, Omar Ndao three years ago.
-She had seen with her own eyes the health, income and many other opportunities that come to everyone who plants Forest Gardens.
-She had repeatedly visited Mate Mbaye in a village nearby.
-You may remember reading about him before.
+Ndeye sought peace and independence when she pursued Trees for the Future (TREES) Technician Omar Ndao three years ago.
+Witnessing the health, income, and other opportunities that Forest Gardens provided, she felt inspired.
+She had visited Mate Mbaye in a nearby village and saw the transformation firsthand.
+You may recall reading about him before.

 Ndeye with our Trees for the Future (TREES) Technician

-When Ndeye finally got Omar’s attention, she brought him to the field she had inherited from her late father and showed him the few remaining trees.
+Once she had his attention, she led him to the field inherited from her late father, pointing out the few remaining trees.

 Ndeye explained how she was fed up with years of slaving in crop fields growing peanuts, millet and maize in the “modern” way.
 Each year she had to work tirelessly for several months while seed and fertilizer salesmen made all the money.
 All she was ever left with was disappointing crop yields, scars and deaths in the family to remember the season by.